What is a conservatorship?

 Before the Conservatorship is Effective

-After the court files the Order appointing you as conservator, but before you take any actions as conservator, California Probate Code Section 2300 requires you to:
+After the court files the Order appointing the conservator, but before any actions as conservator are taken, conservators must:

 Letters of Conservatorship